Mayor Stimpson issues statement on impromptu Mardi Gras parades

 Anyone wanting to report marches or unsanctioned events throughout Mardi Gras weekend can call the MPD Command Center at 251-208-7211.

 We are all disappointed about not celebrating with normal Mardi Gras activities.
-Missing out on our Mardi Gras traditions this year will be completely in vain if we don’t use this time to slow the spread of COVID-19.”
+Missing out on our Mardi Gras traditions this year will be completely in vain if we don’t use this time to slow the spread of COVID-19.Mayor Stimpson